A feast of learning, exploring and connecting: Congress 2025 wrap-up

 Dr Chris Sanzaro, the president of the ADA, then welcomed the crowd, talking about the nature of a Congress event before speaking of the multiple challenges and opportunities awaiting dentistry, noting as he did so that "dentistry is all about the details."

-Almost immediately, Dr Jason Smithson took to the stage where he gave a case study on a dental operation on a young girl he had performed, which he discussed in detail from diagnosis through to the final result where the problem was addressed.
+Thursday saw the start of the full first day of Congress with one of the international keynote speakers, Dr Jason Smithson of the United Kingdom, taking to the stage after the welcome ceremonies where he gave a case study on a dental operation on a young girl he had performed, which he discussed in detail from diagnosis through to the final result where the problem was addressed.

 "It's a single procedure, it's aesthetic, it's economic," said Smithson.